ReneLoh/GaussianMixtureSampling/README.md

 # GaussianMixtureSampling
-Current work to different sampling schemes on an example of a Gaussian Mixture
+Current work to different posterior sampling schemes on an example of a Gaussian Mixture.